vpoulailleau/simplelogging/docs/usage.md

 ### Console output

+The console output is managed through a `logging.StreamHandler` configured by `simplelogging`.

 #### Disabling the console output

 As already said, you can avoid having a console output by doing this in your main script: